BjornHamels/j2dbot/README.md

 # j2dbot

-A jabber bot that receives xmpp messages, filters them, and then posts them to a Discord channel via a webhook.
+A jabber bot that receives xmpp messages from a configured JID, then posts the received message to the Discord channel via a webhook.

 ## Requirements